oviematthew/ting/README.md

-# My Planner App - INFO6134 Capstone Project - Group 07
+# TING!

-## Welcome to My Planner App!
+## Welcome to Ting

 Your ultimate companion for seamless organization and task management.
-Developed by FOL Group 07 as part of the INFO6134 Capstone Project, this app is designed to simplify your life and enhance your productivity.
+This app is designed to simplify your life and enhance your productivity.

 ## Key Features